SPEC

 Communications and Operations Coordinator

+Ashley is a graduate of the University of the Fraser Valley.
+She is passionate about community, volunteering, and working together for the greater good.
 As an avid birder, Ashley has grown a deep appreciation for local ecologies and biodiversity.
 This interest has highlighted the gravity of climate inaction, both regionally and globally, and has further motivated her to find ways to reduce her impact and contribute to a healthier world.

-In her spare time, Ashley enjoys cooking, improving her gardening skills, reading, and enjoying the great outdoors.
+In her spare time, Ashley enjoys improving her gardening skills, cooking, reading, and enjoying the great outdoors.

-Farmland Ecosystem Services Project Coordinator
+Ecosystem Services Coordinator

 SPEC Board of Directors